panrg/path-properties/draft-enghardt-panrg-path-properties.md

 Service function:
 : A service function that a path element applies to a flow, see {{RFC7665}}.
 Examples of abstract service functions include firewalls, Network Address Translation (NAT), and TCP optimizers.

+Transparency:
+: A service function that is transparent for a set of protocols is agnostic to and/or does not modify (meta-)information provided by these protocols.
+An IP router could be transparent for transport protocols such as TCP and UDP, in contrast to a NAT that actively modifies TCP and UDP header information.

 Administrative Domain:
 : The administrative domain, e.g., the ICP area, AS, or Service provider network to which a path element or subpath belongs.